scriptituk/xfade-easing/README.md

-# xfade-easing
-> [!NOTE]
-> Still working on this Readme!
+# Xfade custom easing and transition expressions

 ## Summary

-Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects.
+FFmpeg Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects.

 This is a port of Robert Penner’s standard easing equations coded as custom xfade expressions.
 It also ports most xfade transitions, some [GL Transitions](https://github.com/gl-transitions/gl-transitions) and other transitions for use in tandem with the easing expressions to ease the transition effect.

 Deployment involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concaternation of an easing expression and a transition expression.
-Pre-generated [expressions](expr) can be copied verbatim but an [expression generator](#expression-generator-cli-script) is provided.
+Pre-generated [expressions](expr) can be copied verbatim but an [expression generator](#expression-generator-cli-script) is also provided.

 *Example*: wipedown with cubic easing: